Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

 - Customer Needs – The Key to Website Effectiveness

-How to Recognize Digital Desire Paths
+How to Recognize Online Desire Paths

 Here are the primary tools and methods we use every day at The Good.
 The exact tools you need will vary according to the needs of your own business.
 There is no one-size-fits-all approach to optimization.
 There are similarities, but cookie-cutter methods sometimes cause more problems than they solve.